soulesss/DotDATer/README.md

 # DotDATer (Finale version - 1.2)
-Simple Python program for reading/writing .dat files.
+Simple Python script for reading/writing .dat files.

 - Reading \
 Program will output all data on screen and in .txt file (original_file_name.txt).